Amanzimtoti Country Club

 Men: 146m – Par 3 – Stoke 17 Ladies: 135m – Par 3 – Stroke 17

-A straight forward one-shotter to a flat green which is just calling out for you to make a much needed par.
-Just be weary, the wind will make club selection slightly tricky!
+A straight forward one-shotter to a flat green, guarded by strategically placed bunkers which are just, calling out for you to make a much needed par.
+Just be wary, the wind will make club selection slightly tricky!

 Men: 358m – Par 4 – Stroke 3 Ladies: 244m – Par 4 – Stroke 1

 White knuckle time again!
 A reasonably lengthy carry over the river is required on this dogleg-left par 4.
 Drive your ball too far right and you could join those practicing on the driving range (out of bounds!).
 The raised green offers no real surprises for those putting, but missing the green will challenge anyone’s short game skills.
-This hole could easily be ranked as the Stroke 1 when the North Easterly is blowing and many a match play game has been won or lost on this beaut of a hole!
+This hole deserves it's low stroke rating when the North Easterly is blowing and many a match play game has been won or lost on this beaut of a hole!

 A picturesque hole where one looks straight out to sea over the green.
 The wind direction and speed will once again dictate the nature of this par 3, with two bunkers and a lateral water hazard lying in wait for any off-line tees shots.
 The two-tier green can cause putting to be extremely tricky and a three-putt is unfortunately not an uncommon occurrence.